-Under the Company's amended and restated certificate of incorporation, as of September 20, 2019, the Company's authorized capital stock consists of 500.0 million shares of common stock with a par value of \$0.01 per share and 15.0 million shares of preferred stock with a par value of \$0.01 per share.
-On September 17, 2019, the Company issued shares of the Company's common stock to Danaher as partial consideration for the transfer of the Dental business by Danaher to the Company, which, together with the 100 shares of the Company's common stock previously held by Danaher resulted in Danaher owning 127.9 million shares of the Company's common stock.
-On September 20, 2019, the Company completed its IPO resulting in the issuance of an additional 30.8 million shares of its common stock.
-No preferred shares were issued or outstanding as of December 31, 2021 and 2020.
+Under the Company's amended and restated certificate of incorporation, the Company's authorized capital stock consists of 500.0 million shares of common stock with a par value of \$0.01 per share and 15.0 million shares of preferred stock with a par value of \$0.01 per share.
+No preferred shares were issued or outstanding as of December 31, 2022 and 2021.